connect-group/terraform-aws-rds-finalsnapshot/examples/example-with-aurora/README.md

 Final Snapshot used in conjunction with Aurora Cluster
 ======================================================
-This folder contains an example of an RDS MySQL Instance deployed in AWS.
+This folder contains an example of an Aurora cluster deployed in AWS.

 1. The infrastructure is first created with `terraform apply -var first_run=true`
 1. When destroyed with `terraform destroy`, a final snapshot will be taken.